cityofaustin/vision-zero/atd-etl/cris_import/README.md

+# this is a special version of the ETL

+...t is not meant to be merged!

+It adds one new flag to the etl:

+- `--skip-db`: you can process pdfs and upload them to S3 without updating any CR3 metadata in the db.
+It also skips the import log entry. you cannot use this with `--csv`

 # CRIS Import ETL

 This ETL manages the processing and importing of TxDOT CRIS data into the Vision Zero database.